livecycle/preevy/site/docs/docker-extension.md

   ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/e44b5071-4014-4a6e-b59a-23cefee77908)

-  I will choose AWS as my cloud provider.
-As you can see it ask for region, Bundle id, etc. You can leave the region as default or choose the region you want.
-Also, some columns are optional, you can leave them blank.
-After that, click on the "Share" button to get the shareable URL.
+For this example, I will choose AWS as my cloud provider.
+As shown, it will ask for the region, Bundle ID, etc. You can leave the region as default or choose the region you prefer.
+Some fields are optional, so you can leave them blank.
+After that, click on the "Share" button to obtain the shareable URL.

    ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/2ed52d3d-87ce-48eb-b4c8-1a0b1013144d)